 Dehydrated meals generally require equal parts water to food and about 15–25 minutes to reconstitute.
 If you have one, a pot cozy (an insulated sleeve for your pot) helps retain heat while your food soaks.

-Follow these steps to cook your meal on the trail:
+Follow these steps to cook your meal:

 - Put food in pot and add an equal amount of water.
 Let soak for 5 minutes.